Public opinion brigades: Methods

 The methods used are not always clear, but includes criticism of opposing views to those of the Communist Party.
 Vietnamese nationalists, dissidents and anti-communists claim that the CPVN has been doing this for a long time, to brainwash people's minds and distort and truth, branding who disagree with the Communist Party as "traitors of the nation".

 BBC and Deutsche Welle correspondents have also reported about the brigades' activities.
 Other Governments also accused Vietnamese Communist Party's troll army for attacking and hacking websites that criticize the CPVN.

-Claims of distortion of history
+Distortion of history

-There are claims that the CPVN has attempted to rewrite history, including war crimes by North Vietnam during Vietnam War having been completely erased to serve the Party's agenda, promoting only themselves as the "heroes" of Vietnam.
+The CPVN has attempted to rewrite history, including war crimes by North Vietnam and the Viet Cong during the Vietnam War having been completely erased to serve the Party's agenda, promoting only themselves as the "heroes" of Vietnam.